 – A 2018 contract between the City of Ottawa and its waste hauler, Orgaworld, would include provisions for including dog waste and plastic in its residential green bin program.
 Items included in green bins are diverted from the landfill and streamed to the company’s compost site.

 – A Pacific Shellfish Institute feasibility study, Anaerobic Digestion and Other Alternatives for Dog Waste Management and Education in Thurston County, provides an overview of current academic, governmental and commercial efforts to divert dog waste from landfills.

 – In an effort to mitigate dog waste from trails, The Land Conservancy for Southern Chester County has introduced simple in-ground septic stations to recycle dog waste at Stateline Woods Preserve.

-– Volunteers at Notre-Dame-de-Grace Dog Run in Montreal successfully composted dog waste on-site for five years, a program documented in a Concordia University study Nemiroff_Patterson.
+– Volunteers at Notre-Dame-de-Grace Dog Run in Montreal successfully composted dog waste on-site for five years, a program documented in a Concordia University study by Nemiroff_Patterson.

-– Brattleboro, Vermont has installed a Project COW (Community Organic Waste container at the fairgrounds where residents deposit compostable waste including unrecyclable paper, food scraps, pet waste, and yard/garden waste.
+– Brattleboro, Vermont has installed a Project COW (Community Organic Waste) container at the fairgrounds where residents deposit compostable waste including unrecyclable paper, food scraps, pet waste, and yard/garden waste.

 – Green Pet Composting meets pet waste removes and composts pet waste for residences and businesses from Seattle, Washington to Portland, Oregon.